 Racket

 When it comes to playing badminton, one of the most important pieces of equipment you will need is a good badminton racket.
-The racket is your main tool for hitting the shuttlecock and can greatly affect your on the court.
+The racket is your main tool for hitting the shuttlecock and can greatly affect your performance on the court.
 When choosing a racket, consider factors such as weight, balance, and grip size.
 It is important to find a racket that feels comfortable in your hand and suits your playing style.

 Shuttlecocks